coverclock/com-diag-diminuto/README.md

 * proxy - macros to implement a proxy feature like heap.
 * readerwriter - a first-come, first-served Reader-Writer lock;
 * ring - generic support for ring (circular) buffers.
+* scattergather - support for vector I/O and IPC.
 * serial - get and set parameters for a serial port.
 * serializedsection - macros to implement scoped spinlocked code blocks.
 * shaper - use the throttle feature to implement a bursty traffic shaper.